This topic provides information about using data entities and data entity packages.

 The following sections provide quick snapshots of the different functionalities of data management using data entities.
 The goal is to help to you strategize and make effective decisions on how to best utilize the available tools during data migration.
 You will also find tips and tricks on how to effectively use each area during data migration.
-A list of available data entities for each area can also be found with the suggested data sequences, showing data dependencies within Dynamics 365 for Operations.
+A list of available data entities for each area can also be found with the suggested data sequences, showing data dependencies.
 Microsoft provides data packages that can be found on Lifecycle Services (LCS) as an initial guide.
 The information in this document can be used as a guide for creating your own packages.
 The description of each data entity shows what the object contains and if it is needed during data migration.

 There are two types of sequencing that should be considered when working with data entities.

 - Sequencing data entities within the data packages.